 When a person gets a herniated disc in a car accident, the effects could be chronic pain from impinged nerves, possible long-term disability, and even spinal cord paralysis if left untreated.
 If you are recovering from an accident caused by another driver and feel the other party should pay the costs of your time in the hospital and medical treatments for your injuries, then contact our law firm for legal help.

 Our Tampa herniated disc caused by a car accident lawyer at the Law Offices of Anidjar & Levine is your connection to a possible personal injury case.
-Call our office at
+Call our office at 1-800-747-3733 to speak to a lawyer about your accident and injuries.
+We aim to support you in this time of need.

 The Pain of a Herniated Disc